 STUDIO VICTOR PEREZ-RUL

 Based in The Netherlands and with a showroom in Mexico, Studio Victor Pérez-Rul is an art studio globally working on the artistic research and quest for sharing the beauty and complex experience of the mysteries of our universe and life.
-The studio works with the idea of energy and the idea of living beings as energy processing systems, it explores the limits of what we consider alive, life as an interdimensional phenomenon and overlaps fiction and realities with the intention of generating multilayered experiences that help to rethink our relationship with our surroundings and our inner universe.
+The studio works with the ideas of energy and living beings as energy processing systems, explores the limits of what we consider alive, life as an interdimensional phenomenon and overlaps fiction and realities.
 SVPR mixes through contemporary art: installation, sculpture, environments, landscaping, architecture, object design, futurism, and technological reflection.

 After studying Design and Visual Arts at Ibero University in Mexico City (2007), Víctor Pérez-Rul got involved in art and technology studies at the Hogeschool voor de Kunsten Ultrech, in the Netherlands, with the support of the National Fund for Culture and the Arts (FONCA, 2009-2010).
 During that year, he established his first studio in Hilversum (NL), where he began working with sound experimentation and multidisciplinary experimental collaboration.

 In 2011, he re-established his studio at the same house in the Juarez neighborhood in Mexico City where the MARSO Foundation is housed.
 There, he began experimenting with the growth of materials as a manifestation of the relationship between energy, matter and living beings.